Hitlers Bombe

 Hitlers Bombe (Hitler's Bomb) is a nonfiction book by the German historian Rainer Karlsch published in March 2005, which claims to have evidence concerning the development and testing of a possible "nuclear weapon" by Nazi Germany in 1945.
 The "weapon" in question is not alleged to be a standard nuclear weapon powered by nuclear fission, but something closer to either a radiological weapon (a so-called "dirty bomb") or a hybrid-nuclear fusion weapon.
 Its new evidence is concerned primarily with the parts of the German nuclear energy project under Kurt Diebner.

+In the years since publication, physicists and nuclear historians have refuted many of Karlsch's key claims and noted that no traces of significant radioactivity have been found at the proposed test sites.

 Summary

 Under supervision of the SS, from 1944 to 1945, German scientists in Thuringia tested some form of "nuclear weapon", possibly a dirty bomb (for the differences between this and a standard fission weapon, see nuclear weapon design).
 Several hundred prisoners of war are alleged to have died as a result.
 Karlsch's primary evidence are alleged vouchers for the atomic weapon attempts, a preliminary plutonium bomb patent from the year 1941 (which had been known about, but not yet found), and industrial archaeology conducted on the remains of the first experimental German nuclear reactor.